MrFrey75/UniverseBuilder/README.md

 ## 📖 Overview

-**WorldBuilder** is a powerful cross-platform application that helps you create, organize, and maintain consistency across your fictional worlds.
+**UniverseBuilder** is a powerful cross-platform application that helps you create, organize, and maintain consistency across your fictional worlds.
 It is built on a **C#/.NET Core backend** and a modern, responsive **React frontend**.

-By leveraging a **highly structured C# core library (`UniverseBuilder.Core`)**, WorldBuilder ensures data integrity and scalability, allowing authors, storytellers, and creators to efficiently keep track of every detail in their universe.
+By leveraging a **highly structured C# core library (`UniverseBuilder.Core`)**, UniverseBuilder ensures data integrity and scalability, allowing authors, storytellers, and creators to efficiently keep track of every detail in their universe.
 The embedded **MongoDB** database makes local development and deployment simple and fast.

 ### 🎯 Perfect For